-- 4.1 Equipment and material provided by Skills/Compétences Canada.

-- Table and Chair

-- 4.2 Equipment and material provided by the competitor.

-- Competitors are required to bring their own device and software for the 2019 competition.
-Each competitor can choose their own device and software so their workflow and process is to what they are familiar with.
+- 4.1 Equipment and material provided by Skills/Compétences Canada. - Table and Chair - 4.2 Equipment and material provided by the competitor. - Competitors are required to bring their own device and software for the 2020 competition.
+Each competitor may choose their own device and software to ensure their workflow and process is to what they are familiar with.
 Competitors are only able to have a maximum of two computers running at a time.
 Backup computers are acceptable.
-Desk space will be limited.

-- If competitors are bringing a computer or laptop from their school (instead

-of their personal computer), please ensure that the computer is unlocked

-so documents and possibly software can be saved/installed to the hard

-drive and technology support can be provided onsite.
-This may require

-access to CMOS settings.
+Desk space will be limited. - If competitors are bringing a computer or laptop from their school (instead of their personal computer), please ensure that the computer is unlocked to be able to access documents and software which can be saved/installed to the hard drive.
+This is for accessibility for technical support which may be provided onsite and may require access to CMOS settings.

+- Equipment (including ipads, tablets, laptops, desktops) is required to be set up during the orientation and it is required to remain on site until the end of competition.

 - Optimum Hardware Requirements:

-- o Intel Graphics Workstation i7 Quad Core Processors
+- Intel Graphics Workstation i7 Quad Core Processors

-- o 1 TB HD
+- 1 TB HD

-- 16Gb RAM
+- o 16Gb RAM

-- Dedicated video card (suggested 2GB) as approved by Autodesk
+- o Dedicated video card (suggested 2GB) as approved by Autodesk

 - Flat Panel Display 1920 X 1080

 - Sound card

-- Operating System -Windows 7 or 10 64 Bit
+- o Operating System -Windows 7 or 10 64 Bit

-- o WiFi enabled computer system.
+- WiFi enabled computer system.

 - Suggested software:

 - o 3D Software: 3D Studio Max, Maya, Blender.

 - 2D Software: Adobe CC Animate, ToonBoom Harmony, ToonBoom Storyboard Pro.

 - Video and Graphic Software

-- Adobe Photoshop, Adobe After Effects, and Adobe Premiere Pro.
+- Adobe Photoshop, Adobe After Effects, and Adobe Premiere Pro, Final Cut Pro (Mac)

 - Viewing Software

 - VLC

-- Additional Equipment and material suggested. - Tablet and driver (Driver compatible with your system) - Headphones - Drawing materials - 4.3 Required clothing provided by the competitor. - No special requirements
+- Additional Equipment and material suggested.

+- Tablet and driver (Driver compatible with your system)

+- Headphones

+- Drawing materials

+- Empty USBs (Recommended USB 3)

+- 4.3 Required clothing provided by the competitor.

+- No special requirements